2011-2017 Honda Odyssey

 The speaker removal process isn’t that hard.
 You’ll need to remove the door panels to get to the old ones, of course, but that’s a totally do-able project for the average DIY-er.

-Once the new speaker is secured to its adapter bracket, you can connect the wiring harness and secure it.
+Once the new speaker is secured to its mounting bracket, you can connect the included wiring harness adapter and secure it.
 Be sure to test the speaker(s) to make sure everything’s working before you put the doors back together.
 Also, be sure that the doors and windows are working before you button things up.

 Tools needed: Panel tool, small flat blade screwdriver, Phillips screwdriver